fbpx

 They are evidence of a significant exchange of human values and provide a unique or at least excellent testimony to a cultural tradition or culture that is still alive or has disappeared.

 They are directly connected with critical stages of human and Greek history, and for this reason, they have outstanding universal value and are part of the common heritage of humankind.
-This is why we try to include as many as possible in our Greece vacation packages!

-Even the ruins that have not made it to the list are not to be missed.
 They are examples of ancient Greek excellence and remain a testimony to a golden age that greatly affected Western civilization and continues to this day.

 Now, call us biased, but aren’t they all heart-stopping?